kuzzleio/kuzzle/docs/request_scenarios/pubsub.md

 \#5.
 The ```Notifier``` broadcasts the message to each related channel to the Websocket (or MQ) router.

 \#6.
-Finally, the router send the message to the clients who subscribed to it.
+Finally, the router sends the message to the clients who subscribed to it.

 ## 3rd step : notify about persisted data